coder7475/blog-client/README.md

 ### Optional:

 1. Use react-loading-skeleton in place of loading spinners
+    - For Recent Blog Post Section
+    - For Recent Featured Post Section
 2. Use react-photo-view to make the image in full screen preview mode